hunjioier/DDNS_PHP/README.md

 A DDNS program by php for gogaddy
 --------
 #notify
-change config and chmod
+set config and chmod

-set log save time in config
+cronb cleanlog.php and updateIP.php

-cronb cleanlog.php
+enjoy it:)